fbpx

 Ingredients for Green Beans Almondine laid out on an XL maple board.

-WHY BLANCH GREEN BEANS?
 Blanching is a technique that does several important things.
 It tenderizes the veggies while helping to prevent the loss of vitamins.
-It preserves the texture and flavor of the green beans, also protecting and brightening their color.
+It preserves the texture and flavor of the veggies, and protects and brightens their color.
+Here’s how to blanch green beans, step by step.

-• STEP 1: Rinse the green beans.
+1. Rinse the green beans.
 Bring a large pot of heavily-salted water to a boil.
 The water should taste like the ocean.

-• STEP 2: Add green beans to the boiling water.
+2. Add green beans to the boiling water.
 Blanch the beans for 2 to 3 minutes until tender-crisp (al dente).
 Do not over-cook.

-• STEP 3: Immediately transfer green beans to a bowl of ice water.
+3. Immediately transfer green beans to a bowl of ice water.
 This will shock them and stop the cooking process.

-• STEP 4: After the beans have cooled, drain off the water.
+4. After the beans have cooled, drain off the water.
 Dry them between paper towels or with a lint-free kitchen towel.

 Four-image collage showing how to make French Green Beans Almondine recipe.